khoaphungnguyen/distributed-logger/README.md

 - 🔁 **Client Leader Awareness:** The client now dynamically discovers and connects to the current leader via the cluster manager, automatically reconnecting if the leader changes or fails.
 - 🖥️ **Cluster Dashboard:** The cluster manager exposes a simple web dashboard displaying the current leader and all healthy peers, auto-refreshing every second for real-time cluster visibility and failover simulation.
 - 🛡️ **Robustness Improvements:** Enhanced shutdown handling, error recovery, and resource cleanup across all services to ensure stability during failover and rolling updates.

+### 🚀 Day 17 Milestones

+- 🏗️ **Ingestor/Storage Separation:** The ingestion and storage responsibilities are now handled by dedicated microservices.
+The ingestor focuses on high-throughput log validation, enrichment, batching, and forwarding, while the storage service is optimized for efficient, concurrent disk writes.
+- 🧩 **Partitioned Batching Pipeline:** The ingestor now partitions incoming logs across multiple independent batching pipelines based on log attributes (e.g., service name).
+Each partition batches logs and forwards them to storage in parallel, maximizing CPU and network utilization.
+- ⚖️ **Balanced Storage Load:** Partitioned batching ensures logs are evenly distributed across all available storage nodes, preventing hotspots and enabling true horizontal scalability.
+- 🚀 **High-Throughput Storage Writes:** The storage service now supports concurrent, batched writes per partition, dramatically increasing sustained write throughput and reducing lock contention.
+- 🔄 **Efficient Batch Transfer:** Ingestor-to-storage communication is performed in large batches over HTTP, minimizing serialization and network overhead.
+- 📈 **Accurate Metrics:** Metrics now reflect logs actually delivered to storage, providing a true picture of end-to-end throughput and system health.
+- 🛠️ **Pluggable Storage Backend (Ready):** The storage service is designed for easy extension to support alternative backends (e.g., S3, cloud storage, or distributed filesystems) in future milestones.
+- 🧪 **Stress-Tested at Scale:** The new architecture has been validated at 1M+ logs/sec with multiple clients and storage nodes, demonstrating robust performance and balanced resource usage.
+- 📊 **Dashboard Enhancements:** The dashboard and `/metrics` endpoint now report partition-level stats, storage node health, and end-to-end delivery rates for full operational visibility.